rxj171630/Spaceship-Command-Module/README.md

 Set JUMP DESTINATION
 Set Speed

-Add Ammo
+Fire weapons
-Can Fire
+Reload
-Rate of fire
+Set fire rate

 (Allowing the ship to be attacked)
 (Allowing the user to resupply oxygen)